afirstenberg/multivocal/README.md

     exports.webhook = Multivocal.processFirebaseWebhook;

-and your Dialogflow webhook would be set to the URL that calls this.
+and your Dialogflow or Actions Builder webhook would be set to the URL that calls this.

 #### Does multivocal work on Google Cloud Platform?